mickdee/Tableau-Snippets/README.md

 + New Worksheet: Ctrl + M
 + Connect to Data: Ctrl + D
 + Refresh source data (not extract): F5

+## PRO TIPS

+When in doubt, right-click on stuff.
+Almost everything in Tableau has parameters or sub-menus that can be set to customize formatting or other options in your view.